-Torosay Castle was sold in 2012 and appears not to be open to the pubic.
-For the moment, the remainder of this page is as written before the sale took place, and is inevitably out of date as a result.
+Torosay Castle was sold in 2012 and is no longer open to the pubic.
+We understand that the gardens are open on the first Sunday of certain months in the summer half of the year.
+The remainder of this page is as written before the sale took place, and is inevitably out of date as a result.

 The story of Torosay Castle, or Duart House as it was known until 1911, is told on our separate feature page about the castle.
 Torosay Gardens developed in parallel with the castle they adorn, and today they add greatly to the interest of a visit to this sheltered corner of a generally very unsheltered island.